Table Of Contents

 PRIMARY SOURCE

 The Content Manager of this website is the author of the great majority of website content and linked material and has published a considerable amount of explanatory material on the topic of cyclostationarity since 1971, including a number of seminal contributions in research journals, graduate-level textbooks, and professional reference books that introduce and develop a comprehensive statistical theory and methodology for understanding and utilizing this special property of time-series data from cyclic phenomena.
-This explanatory material includes original published research results spanning nearly half a century that establish the conceptual and mathematical foundations of the subject, tutorial treatments, and the philosophical considerations that motivated the author of these publications to discover and teach the duality of two distinct models for conceptualizing and mathematizing the statistical nature of cyclostationarity: stochastic and non-stochastic models—the latter of which is also called Fraction-of-Time (FOT) Probabilistic models and sometimes function or functional models.
+This explanatory material includes original published research results spanning nearly half a century that establish the conceptual and mathematical foundations of the subject, tutorial treatments, and the philosophical considerations that motivated the author of these publications to discover and teach the duality of two distinct models for conceptualizing and mathematizing the statistical nature of cyclostationarity: stochastic and non-stochastic models—the latter of which are also called Fraction-of-Time (FOT) Probabilistic models and sometimes function or functional models.
 This published material also includes comprehensive histories, research reviews, and bibliographies on the topic of cyclostationarity.

 INFORMATION CONSOLIDATION